rohitramu/kpm/README.md

 ### Unpack a template package

 Unpacking (i.e. extracting) a template package to your file system can be useful to inspect its inner workings.
-It can also be useful if you need to re-push a template package to a Docker registry that you control, by modifying the package name (e.g. in production scenarios, since package versions are mutable).

 Unpack a template package by running the "unpack" subcommand: